South Point Township, Gaston County, North Carolina

 South Point Township is a township in southeastern Gaston County, North Carolina, United States.
-It is represented on the Gaston County Board of Commissioners by Mickey Price of Belmont, who serves as Board Chairman.
+It is represented on the Gaston County Board of Commissioners by Ronnie Worley of Cramerton.
 As of the 2010 census it had a population of 40,484.

 Incorporated communities in South Point Township are Belmont, Cramerton, McAdenville, Lowell, southern Mount Holly, and southeastern Gastonia.
 The township also includes the unincorporated area of Brown Town.

-Fire protection in unincorporated areas of the township is provided by Community Volunteer Fire Department (Station 32) in the north, Union Road VFD (Station 51) in the southwest, New Hope VFD (Station 50) in the south-central, and South Point VFD (Station 42) in the southeast.
+Fire protection in unincorporated areas of the township is provided by Community Volunteer Fire Department (Station 32) in the north, Union Road VFD (Station 51) in the southwest, New Hope Fire Department (Station 50) in the south-central, and South Point VFD (Station 42) in the southeast.